Transition from Student to Professional with Ease

 Contact the Office of Placement Services

-Please contact our office as soon as you have registered for a course requiring participation in a Pre-K–12 classroom:
+Please contact our office at ops@nova.edu for security clearance and placement procedures in a Pre-K–12 classroom:

 Lillian Greico